 At first, blood is initially taken out of the body through a needle or previously implanted catheter.
 Some of the plasma is then removed from the blood by a cell filter.
 After plasma separation, the blood cells are returned to the person undergoing treatment, while the plasma, which contains the antibodies, is replaced with other fluids.
 It is thus an extracorporeal therapy.

-Using simple terms, plasmapheresis means the removal of the “bad” components of plasma form the blood, their treatment and the return of already now the “good” ones in the blood.
+Using simple terms, plasmapheresis involves the removal of the “bad” components of plasma from the blood, their treatment and their return in the blood as “good” ones in the blood.
 Plasmapheresis is used to remove antibodies from the bloodstream, thereby preventing them from attacking their targets.
-Neurological diseases comprise 90% of the diseases that could profit from plasmapheresis as well as any myopathies.

 Connective tissue diseases and autoimmune diseases see major benefits from plasmapheresis.